dzzh/RIBs-wiki/iOS-Tutorial-4.md

 final class LoggedInInteractor: Interactor, LoggedInInteractable, LoggedInActionableItem
 ```

-We then provide an implementation for the `LoggedInInteractor` to conform to the `LoggedInActionableItem` protocol.
+You can use a provided implementation of the `launchGame` method required by the `LoggedInActionableItem` protocol.
+This method implements the logic for the second step of the workflow.

 ```swift
 // MARK: - LoggedInActionableItem